EmptyBlueBox/PKU_Undergraduate_Thesis_Template/thesis.typ

 The core advantage of Typst lies in its intuitive syntax and powerful typesetting engine.
 Users can define document structures, styles, and content using a programming-like approach, making the typesetting of complex documents more straightforward.
 Additionally, Typst supports real-time preview functionality, enabling users to see the typesetting effects immediately during the editing process, thereby improving work efficiency.

 Typst also boasts high extensibility and flexibility.
 Through a system of plugins and templates, users can customize typesetting rules to meet various needs.
-Whether it’s academic papers, business reports, or personal projects, Typst can deliver professional-grade typesetting results.
+Whether it's academic papers, business reports, or personal projects, Typst can deliver professional-grade typesetting results.

 In summary, Typst is a user-friendly yet professional typesetting tool suitable for a wide range of document creation needs.
 Its introduction provides users with a new typesetting experience, making the typesetting process more enjoyable and efficient.